-Additional limits to inspection

-The property was occupied at the time of inspection and there were contents, furniture and fitted floor coverings present throughout.
-No access was obtained to inspect any sub floor area and only a very limited inspection of the roof void was undertaken, mainly due to the extent of insulation present.
-No meaningful access was obtained beyond the hatch.
+Additional limits to inspection The property was accupied at the time of inspection and there were Additional mints to inspection The property was occupied at the time of inspection and there were contents, furniture and fitted floor coverings present throughout.
+The retail area/ski hire room was fully fitted out and equipped.
+No access was obtained to inspect any sub floor areas and only a limited inspection of the roof void was undertaken with no meaningful access obtained beyond the hatch.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.
 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
+It should be appreciated that the Home Report inspection is a non- disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.